-Information You Need to Get Before Committing to Business Partners
+Get This Information Before Committing to Business Partners

 A business partnership can be like a marriage.
-Many don’t work out and some end up being complete catastrophes.
-Before you head down that road as business partners, make sure you have a good understanding of each other’s strengths and weakness.
+Many don’t work out, and some end up being complete catastrophes.
+Before you head down that road as business partners, make sure you have a good understanding of each other’s strengths and weaknesses.
 You also want to make sure that you have similar goals and objectives.

 Be Clear on Your Various Job Roles